dfinity/nns-dapp/HACKING.md

 ### Feature flag

-Because the e2e tests are using the `local` environment to perform, we cannot enable the `ENABLE_CKBTC` and `ENABLE_CKTESTBTC` per default.
+Because the e2e tests are using the `local` environment to perform, we cannot enable `ENABLE_CKTESTBTC` per default.

 Therefore, this flag should also be manually set to `true` in [`dfx.json`](./dfx.json) and the `.env` should be generated.